GranthubWasTaken/NBA-Adjusted-Playoff-Scoring/README.md

    Kobe Bryant's series--originally appearing far inferior to Jayson Tatum's--now looks superior.

-# Create Estimated Possession Data Opponent TS% Allowed from 1952-73
+# Estimating Possession Data & Opponent TS% Allowed from 1952-73

   Reasoning: Pace is often normalized for sake of comparing players on slower/faster teams or slower/faster era's.
 Thus we can see scoring ability on a possession basis.
 Official pace data does not exist before 1974.
 This data may be estimated from 1952-73 (using stats that are available) so that cross-era comparisons may be made.
 With estimated pace we can estimate what DefRtg's opponents' allowed, and using estimated DefRtg we can go one step further and estimate what TS% teams allowed to their opponents (based on the correlation between rDefRtg and rTS% allowed from 1974-2022).